 Dave was elected to the Humble ISD Board of Trustees in 2004 and served as President, Board Finance Committee Chairman and Chairman of the Board Audit Committee.

 Dave also served as Secretary/Treasurer of the Board of Directors for the Harris County Houston Sports Authority (HCHSA) where he was also Chairman of the Board Finance Committee.
 While serving in this capacity, Dave helped with Houston’s mission to attract the very best sporting events into our city, bringing economic development while ensuring the debt service payments for Houston’s Sports venues are transacted to protect Houston’s tax dollars.
 Dave has also been involved with the Greater Houston Partnership where he served on the Education Policy/Strategic Policy Committee.
 As a member of “Raise your Hand Texas”, an advocacy organization dedicated to supporting Texas Public Schools, Dave has been instrumental in shaping public policy for public education for many years.

-Dave and his wife Julie have been married for 30 years.
-They live in Kingwood with their three children, David, Michael and Jennifer.
+Dave and his wife Julie have been married for 38 years.
+They live in Kingwood and have three children, Jennifer, Micheal, and David along with daughter in-law Lucy and grandson Oliver.
 They are active parishioners at St. Martha’s Catholic Church.